IPvFoo

 Pros

-• Very useful for debugging work.
+• Convenient for debugging tasks

 Cons

-• Inconsistent results across different operating systems.
+• Different results on different operating systems

 Most mentioned